thangchung/awesome-dotnet-core/README.md

 ### Date and Time
 * [Exceptionless.DateTimeExtensions](https://github.com/exceptionless/Exceptionless.DateTimeExtensions) - DateTimeRange, Business Day and various DateTime, DateTimeOffset, TimeSpan extension methods.
 * [FluentDateTime](https://github.com/FluentDateTime/FluentDateTime) - Allows you to write cleaner DateTime expressions and operation.
 Partially inspired by Ruby DateTime Extensions.
+* [Nodatime](https://github.com/nodatime/nodatime) -Noda Time is an alternative date and time API for .NET.
+It helps you to think about your data more clearly, and express operations on that data more precisely.

 ### Distributed Computing
 * [Foundatio](https://github.com/exceptionless/Foundatio) - Pluggable foundation blocks for building distributed apps.